 The ACS Acts provide that an Institution must ensure that the ratio of the total principal amounts of all mortgage credit assets that it holds to the total prudent market value of the related property assets does not exceed 100 per cent. (or such other percentage as may be prescribed by regulations made by the Central Bank).
-Securitised mortgage credit assets are disregarded for the purposes of this ratio.
 For a description of the method of determination under the ACS Acts of the prudent market value of a property asset which is related to a mortgage credit asset, see Cover Assets Pool and Requirements under the ACS Acts - Valuation of assets held by an Institution.